-The 2021 edition provides a significant overhaul of the way in which the Challenge results are presented, by creating an interactive Web interface which enables an interactive user experience, allowing for searches by specific criteria, and side-by-side comparisons of different candidate solutions.
+The previous edition of the Challenge (2021) provided a significant overhaul of the way in which the Challenge results are presented, by creating an interactive Web interface which enables an interactive user experience, allowing for searches by specific criteria, and side-by-side comparisons of different candidate solutions.
 The main principles of clarity and accessibility that were at the core of previous Challenge editions deliverables continued to guide the current design and returning Challenge results users should recognize a certain degree of continuity in the employed graphical elements.